Umutayb/resume/README.md

 **Technical Test Lead** ***@[citizenM hotels](https://www.citizenm.com/how-to-citizenm)*** _(01.03.2022 - Present)_ <br>
 citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
 - I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model)
-- Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimizations to be made
+- Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimisations to be made
-- Helped various teams improve their testing activities
 - Took the initiative to develop a centralised QA approach & managed the QA transition within citizenM
-- Helped citizenM increase the quality of their products by establishing quality standards while detecting points of improvements & vulnerabilities
+- Helped citizenM increase the quality of CitizenM's products by establishing quality standards while detecting points of improvements & vulnerabilities
+- ***Founded a QA team*** to increase quality standards across CitizenM's product lineup
+  - Managed the team to provide QA to several product teams
+  - Conducted numerous hiring interviews & assessments to find the right talent for the team
+  - Continuously tracked performance of team members
+  - Did resource reallocation to compensate for shifting test workload across different product teams
+  - Created an agile work environment & a continuous performance feedback cycle to ensure career development of team members
+  - Trained team members on the topic of test automation
+- ***Redesigned the software development lifecycle*** to enable a solid test strategy & ***guided suppliers*** to migrate to the proposed ***SDLC Model***
+  - Took the initiative to create a functionality analysis on the existing SDLC Model
+  - Designed a brand new SDLC Model to compensate for shortcomings of the existing model
+  - Guided CitizenM & its suppliers through the SDLC migration
+  - Organised the QA team to work in the newly designed model
+  - Enabled a test architecture that separated development, test and acceptance environments while integrating test automation in deployment pipelines.
+- ***Lead Quality Assurance*** through the backend migration CitizenM is going through
+  - Handled strategy & budget planning for the migration
+  - Hired necessary resources
+  - Strategised a ***performance test*** (JMeter, Octaperf)
+  - Designed a ***data migration audit***
+  - Defined a ***UAT*** strategy between CitizenM & its suppliers
 - Created ***clean, efficient, scalable & unified*** test automation solutions for various teams
   - Created an api test automation solution for the entirety of citizenM's backend services
   - Created a web ui test automation solution for citizenM's Website
-  - The test automarion solution enabled cross tests between fromtends, backends, databases, customer emails and even the analytics layer.
+  - The test automation solution enabled cross tests between frontends, backends, databases, customer emails and even the analytics layer.
   - Established continuous integration for the test automation projects by using ***Azure DevOps***
   - Created the following ***Slack integrations:***
     - ***Integrated Azure pipelines with slack***, enabling live monitoring of the test runs